SidharthaKumarMalla/FreightFox/BUSINESS_ANSWERS.md

 GROUP  BY customer_id, region
 ORDER  BY customer_id, late_pct DESC;
 ```
+**Business Reasoning:**

+Since delays are spread across multiple carriers and regions, the issue appears to be customer-specific rather than carrier-specific.
+Operational constraints such as delivery locations, scheduling requirements, or shipment characteristics are likely contributing to the higher delay rates.

+**Recommendation:**

+- Perform customer-level operational reviews for these accounts.
+- Investigate delivery locations and scheduling constraints.
+- Improve proactive communication for customers experiencing repeated delays.
 ---

 ## Q4.
 What data quality issues did you find, and how did you handle them?